-Academic Probation
+Academic Watch

 At Cherokee Christian Schools, we believe that strong academic progress is essential to a student's overall development.
-To support this, we closely monitor academic performance throughout the year.
+To support this, we closely monitor academic performance throughout the year and are committed to working collaboratively with students and parents to ensure that all students have an opportunity to progress academically and achieve success.

-If a student is failing a class or has a core subject average below 70, they may be placed on academic watch.
+If a student evidences academic struggle, exhibits a lack of progress, or is consistently failing to meet the expected level of academic proficiency (e.g., the student has a core subject average below 70), they may be placed on Academic Watch.
 During this time, the student will be notified and encouraged to seek help through their teachers or academic support resources.
-If the student does not demonstrate improvement within two weeks, they will be placed on academic probation and parents will be notified.
+Parents will also be notified by the classroom teacher that the student has been placed on Academic Watch.